Ahad-amj/backend-health-consulting/README.md

 - Search and view doctors' profiles
 - Leave comments and ratings for doctors
 - Edit or delete own comments
-- Receive replies from doctors
-- Browse and purchase available medicines

 This platform aims to improve healthcare access by connecting users to trusted professionals, making communication, consultation, and prescriptions more efficient and digital-first.